 Silbernagel Elementary will convene an annual meeting, at a convenient time, to which all parents of participating children are invited and encouraged to attend, to inform parents of their school's participation under this part and explain the requirements of this part, and the right of the parents to be involved.
-Silbernagel Elemntary holds annual meetings on September 1st, 6th, and 8th from 5:30-6:45 to review with parents Title I School requirements and the school's Parent Engagement Policy.
+Silbernagel Elementary will hold an annual meeting on September 17th from 5:00-6:30 to review with parents Title I School requirements and the school's Parent Engagement Policy.
 In addition, the principal gives parents an update on school test data and facilitates a review of the school's improvement plan.